vuejs/router/.github/contributing.md

 Besides that, the `.vitepress` sub-folder is used to put the config and theme, including the i18n information.

+Consider the following two options in order to contribute to the translations:

+### Translate in a `<lang>` sub-folder and host it on our official repo

 If you want to start translating the docs in a new language:

 1. Create the corresponding `<lang>` sub-folder for your translation.